 Selecting Survey Sites: Once you’ve chosen or been assigned a block and have a map, you are ready to choose specific Survey Sites within that block.
 Before visiting a block look over the map and note the location of forest openings and other potentially sunny areas; these tend to have higher butterfly diversity.
 A survey site is generally defined as an area of similar habitat bound by physical features.
 Potential sites include: wetlands, overgrown fields, flower gardens, woodland clearings, wide woods roads or trails, and recreation paths.
 Some blocks may offer only a few potential sites, others many more.
 Don’t feel you must survey every potential site within a block.
 Try to select different habitats for each.
 It’s best to visit various sites and habitats because you will find a greater diversity of butterfly species.

-Conducting a Site Survey: The Site Visit is the heart of your survey work.
-(It’s also the fun part.)
-Here are some suggestions on when to go surveying:
+3. Conducting Checklist Surveys This is the heart of your survey work.
+(It’s also the fun part.).
+See below.

 - Pick a Nice Day– Butterflies are solar-powered creatures, They’re inactive and very hard to find on cold, rainy, heavily overcast or extremely windy days.